plone/training/zpt_2.rst

     Since we use ``plone.app.contenttypes`` we do not encounter many skin-templates when dealing with content any more.
 But more often than not you'll have to customize an old site that still uses skin-templates.

-    Until now the templates of the default content-types are skin-templates for example.
-Since we use ``plone.app.contenttypes`` we do not encounter many skin-templates when dealing with content any more.
-But more often than not you'll have to customize an old site that still uses skin-templates.
-    You could append ``/document_view`` to any part of a plone-site to render the default template for documents.
-You will often get errors since the template ``document_view.pt`` expects the context to have a field 'text' that it attempts to render.

 Skin templates and python-scripts in portal_skin are deprecated because:

 * they use restricted python